paazmaya/kanigawa/README.md

 As this project/application is still being planned and investigated, it is running with the pre-build version of [Electron](http://electron.atom.io/).

+It will also be available as a web site at [kanigawa.paazmaya.fi](http://kanigawa.paazmaya.fi) because it can.
+However the geotagging functionality is limited to a single image at a time.

 ## Why, there is Picasa from Google, right?

 I got so fed up with its bugs and lack of support for changes in the Google Maps API, so